-A stitch can usually be felt to one side of the abdomen, more often the right side, around the area of the lower ribs.
+A side stitch can usually be felt to one side of the abdomen, more often the right side, around the area of the lower ribs.
 Many people suffer from stitches when doing sport, particularly running based activities.
-We examine the possible causes and what you may be able to do about it.
+We explain the possible causes and what you may be able to do about it.

-Treatment of stitch pain
+Treatment of side stitch pain

-In order to relieve stitch pain, try stopping, leaning forwards and breathing out hard whilst pressing into the painful area with your fingers.
+- In order to relieve stitch pain, try stopping, leaning forwards and breathing out hard whilst pressing into the painful area with your fingers.

-Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.
+- Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.

 - Most people exhale as the left foot hits the ground – try changing this so it’s the right foot.

 - Other causes of abdominal pain in athletes include pain referred from the thoracic spine.